 The conversations and approaches will be different in every community.
 But we can start by learning from what’s working in places like Kansas City and Everett and many more.
 These communities are leading the way by creating a shared value for good health, where everyone has the opportunity to thrive, regardless of who they are and where they live.

-Donald Schwarz, MD, MPH, MBA, is vice president, Program, guiding the Foundation's strategies and working closely with colleagues, external partners and community leaders to build a Culture of Health in America, enabling everyone to live the healthiest life possible.
+Donald Schwarz, MD, MPH, MBA, former vice president, Program, guided the Foundation's strategies and worked closely with colleagues, external partners and community leaders to build a Culture of Health in America.